-Mobile Pantry Pops up Thursday in Bourbonnais
+Mobile pantry pops up Thursday in Bourbonnais

-BOURBONNAIS — The Secret Food Pantry will host its next mobile pop-up event in Bourbonnais from 1 to 2 p.m. today on Briarwood Lane.
+BOURBONNAIS — The Secret Food Pantry will host its next mobile pop-up event in the village of Bourbonnais from 1:30 p.m. to 2:30 p.m. today on Briarwood Lane.

 Anyone in need can come for food.
 There are no residential or financial restrictions, according to a press release from the village.